opticsfoundry/OF_Sequencer_Zturn/README.md

 Right click on projects in "Explorer" and select "Build all", or just "Build", then "Create Boot Image".

-Connect JTAG cable to the MicroZed (e.g. the Digilent JTAG-HS2 + adapter cable), select "Explorer" -> "Program Flash"
+Connect JTAG cable to the Z-turn Board V2 (e.g. the Digilent JTAG-HS2 + adapter cable), select "Explorer" -> "Program Flash"

 Use OpticsFoundry_Control_OpticsFoundry or OpticsFoundry_ControlLight to test the sequencer.